 We all know that all take and no give is not healthy, and we’ve all probably been guilty of this occasionally.
 Avoid this communication failure by checking yourself regularly.

 3. Speaking without checking yourself first

-Make it a practice to check in and think before you speak, and you’ll save your marriage some trouble and strife!
+Make it a practice to check in and think before you start yelling and screaming in relationships, and you’ll save your marriage some trouble and strife!